-“The standard formula that has been used for decades to calculate LDL cholesterol often underestimates LDL where accuracy matters most—in the range considered desirable for patients at high risk for heart attack and stroke,” Dr. Seth S. Martin, first author on the new study released that will come out Tuesday in the Journal of the American Medical Association, said in a press release.
+“The standard formula that has been used for decades to calculate LDL cholesterol often underestimates LDL where accuracy matters most—in the range considered desirable for patients at high risk for heart attack and stroke,” Dr. Seth S. Martin, first author on the

 When high levels of LDL cholesterol circulate in the blood, it can build up on the inner walls of the arteries to form a hard deposit called a plaque.
 This condition, known as atherosclerosis, increases the risk of heart attack and stroke.

 Doctors frequently use LDL level—along with other factors such as high blood pressure and smoking—to determine a patient’s risk of heart disease and to determine the best course of treatment.

 While LDL cholesterol can be measured directly using specialized laboratory equipment called an ultracentrifuge, it is not part of a standard lipid profile, which also includes total cholesterol, HDL (“good”) cholesterol, and triglycerides.
 To avoid the added expense of an extra test, LDL cholesterol is commonly estimated using an equation developed decades ago.
 This formula is based upon the blood levels of total cholesterol, HDL cholesterol, and triglycerides.

 The equation also includes an adjustment factor for triglycerides, which is applied equally to every person.
 Doing this, however, underestimates the risk of heart disease for some.